Chemical Restraint and Surgical Removal of a Perineal Mass from a Nile Hippopotamus (Hippopotamus amphibius)

 We would like to thank all of the staff of Busch Gardens who devoted so much of their time and effort to working with us and with this animal for this process.
 Special thanks to Dr. Keith Beheler-Amass, Dr. Avery Bennett and Dr. Geoffrey Pye for their assistance with the biopsy collections performed prior to this surgery.

-1. Dumonceaux GA, MS Burton, RL Ball, A Demuth.
-1998.
-Veterinary procedures facilitated by behavioral conditioning and desensitization in reticulated giraffe (Giraffa camelopardalis) and Nile hippopotamus (Hippopotamus amphibius).
-Proc.
-Am Assoc.
-Zoo.
-Vet. and Am.
-Assoc.
-Wildl.
-Vet.
-Joint Conference.
-Pp. 388-390.
+1. Dumonceaux GA, Burton MS, Ball RL, Demuth A. Veterinary procedures facilitated by behavioral conditioning and desensitization in reticulated giraffe (Giraffa camelopardalis) and Nile hippopotamus (Hippopotamus amphibius).
+In: Proceedings from the American Association of Zoo Veterinarians and American Association of Wildlife Veterinarians Joint Conference.
+1998:388–390.